Resistor52/terraform-cloud-workstation/workbook/Step_10.md

 # Step 10 - main.tf - Add VPC resources

 In this step, we will be adding resources to the `main.tf` to create a VPC.
-Then we will test it by having Terraform deploy the resources and we will verify their creation via the AWS Web Console.
+We will test it by having Terraform deploy the resources and then we will verify the deployed resources via the AWS Web Console.

 1. In the CloudShell, make sure you are in the directory of the local git repo.
 Run `cd ~/tech` and then press TAB, then ENTER.